IFR blog > Practice tips > Creating a new music practice > Special for beginners learning to improvise

 Free sample lesson 1

-In this free sample lesson from Deep Foundations for Piano, we explore the landscape of our keyboard using the smallest interval in our musical system: the half step.
+In this free sample lesson from Introduction to Improvising on the Piano, we explore the landscape of our keyboard using the smallest interval in our musical system: the half step.
 We practice moving across our musical landscape, connecting all of the notes as one long unbroken chain of half steps.

 All of Me - Melody breakdown and analysis